cellino-biotech/theia/README.md

 ## Hardware
 ### ASIStage
-General information about the ASIStage and hardware modules can be found at [ASIImaging](https://www.asiimaging.com/).
+General information about the ASIStage and hardware subsystems can be found at [ASIImaging](https://www.asiimaging.com/).
 To control the automated stage from a computer via USB, install the necessary drivers from [Silicon Labs](https://www.asiimaging.com/support/downloads/usb-support-on-ms-2000-wk-controllers/).
 If running Windows, the [ASI Console](https://www.asiimaging.com/support/downloads/asi-console/) can be used to troubleshoot serial connections and hardware bugs.
 For other issues, contact ASI technical support at (541) 461 8181 (Eugene, OR).
-Ask for Joel, Steve, John Daniels or Brandon Simpson.
-Steve, John, and Brandon develop the ASIStage driver files for Micro-Manager and are thus particularly suited for assisting customers using this software.
+Ask for Steve Saltekoff or Brandon Simpson, who develop the ASIStage driver files for Micro-Manager.

+### Firmware
+The stage firmware has been updated to include the scan module (ADEPT_XYZPF_CRISP_SL_RC).
+Whenever reinstalling the firmware, the default configuration will result in inaccurate stage motion.
+To correct this issue, run the **CCA X=18** command to set the correct lead screw thread-count per inch value.
+Remember to subsequently run the **RESET** command for the configuration to update.

 ### Useful Serial Commands
 * **RM Y=15**   (RBMODE) enables control over all axes
 * **SS Z**      (SAVESET) save configuration to flash memory for persistent settings
+* **SS X**      (SAVESET) reset configuration to default&mdash;must **RESET** for changes to take effect

 ### CRISP Continuous Autofocus System
 To configure and calibrate the CRISP module, follow the [Micro-Manager plugin instructions from ASI](https://asiimaging.com/docs/crisp_mm_plugin).